-- (1) The President shall appoint a District in consultation with the Secretary of State responsible for Local Government. - (2) The Secretary of State responsible for Local Government may, in consultation with the Divisional Commissioners, make recommendations to the National assembly for the creation of new Seyfo Districts.
+2. The Secretary of State responsible for Local Government may, in consultation with the Divisional Commissioners, make recommendations to the National assembly for the creation of new Seyfo Districts.

-59 Appointment of an Alkalo 6 of 2001.
+59. Appointment of an Alkalo

-- (1) The Secretary of State responsible for Local Government shall appoint an Alkalo in consultation with the Divisional Commissioner and District Seyfo or Chairperson of the Kanifing Municipal Council, as the case may be. - (2) The Secretary of State shall, in making an appointment under subsection - (1), take into account traditional lines f inheritance.
+1. The Secretary of State responsible for Local Government shall appoint an Alkalo in consultation with the Divisional Commissioner and District Seyfo or Chairperson of the Kanifing Municipal Council, as the case may be.

+2. The Secretary of State shall, in making an appointment under subsection (1), take into account traditional lines f inheritance.

-PART 7: Political Parties
+PART 7: POLITICAL PARTIES